DweebsUnited/CodeMonkey/projects/README.md

     A bokeh-like starfield creator
     Uses a perlin field as a probability distribution Does some other funky stuff with probability distributions as well

+EternalRailroad
+    An attempt to elicit 3d perception by constraining a grid's random walking to an "up" axis

 FreakyTuna
     Black hole simulator!